 Compliance failures

-If a job seeker fails to meet their mutual obligation requirements and does not have a reasonable excuse or, if the failure relates to attendance at an appointment or activity and the job seeker does not give prior notice of a reasonable excuse when it was reasonable to expect them to do so, a failure may be applied.
-Job seekers can incur the following failures:
+If a participant fails to meet their mutual obligation requirements and does not have a reasonable excuse or, if the failure relates to attendance at an appointment and the participant does not give prior notice of a reasonable excuse when it was reasonable to expect them to do so, a failure may be applied.
+Participants can incur the following failures:

 • NSNP failures